Louie-KC/chat/backend/docs/api.md

         * Incorrect old password.
         * Invalid Bearer token format.
     * HTTP 401 Unauthorized: The provided authentication token does not map to a user.
     * HTTP 500 Internal Server Error: An error has occurred.

+### POST /account/logout
+Logout of the currently logged in account by invalidating the provided token.

+* Authentication: Bearer
+* Expected JSON payload: None
+* Possible responses:
+    * HTTP 200 OK: Success
+    * HTTP 400 Bad Request: Bad token format.
+    * HTTP 401 Unauthorized: The provided token does not map to a logged in user.
+    * HTTP 500 Internal Server Error: An error has occurred.

 ### POST /account/clear-tokens